De Morgan's laws: Negation of a conjunction

-Presented in English, this follows the logic that "since it is false that two things are both true, at least one of them must be false".
+Presented in a natural language like English, it is expressed as "since it is false that two things are both true, at least one of them must be false".

 Working in the opposite direction again, the second expression asserts that at least one of "not A" and "not B" must be true, or equivalently that at least one of A and B must be false.
 Since at least one of them must be false, then their conjunction would likewise be false.
 Negating said conjunction thus results in a true expression, and this expression is identical to the first claim.